orbit/orbit/docs/content/getting-started/migration-from-1.x.md

 ### Orbit Client

 Integrating Orbit Client into your application is the easiest way to work with the Orbit Server Mesh.
-It handles connecting to the mesh, manages the lifetime of that connection, and helps easily send and receive messages to Addressables anywhere.
+It handles connecting to the Orbit Server mesh, manages the lifetime of the connection, and helps easily send and receive messages to Addressables anywhere.

 Read more about [Orbit Client](/client)